Abstract

 Conclusion

 In MLWHIV, the cFT criterion identified more cases of TD than TT alone.
-TD in this population is associated with altered bone mass, increased waist circumference, and a higher prevalence of metabolic syndrome, highlighting the importance of systematic evaluation using cFT.
+TD is associated with low bone mass, increased waist circumference, and a higher prevalence of metabolic syndrome, highlighting the importance of systematic evaluation using cFT.
+Longitudinal studies are needed to clarify causal pathways and guide management.

 Keywords: Human immunodeficiency virus, Testosterone deficiency, Calculated free testosterone, Body composition, Bone mass, Lean mass, Fat mass.